Unleash/unleash/README.md

 - [unleash-client-node](https://github.com/unleash/unleash-client-node)
 - (your implementation here!)

-Client implentations makes it is easy for developers to check whether a toggle is enabled or disabled.
+Client implementations makes it is easy for developers to check whether a toggle is enabled or disabled.

 ```
 if(unleash.isEnabled("AwesomeFeature")) {